-- Any applicable HOA or condo dues
+- Any applicable Homeowners’ Association (HOA) fees or condo dues

-Bank Owned Property Auctions
+Bank-Owned Property Auctions

-Bank Owned Property Auctions: How to Bid
+Bank-Owned Property Auctions: How to Bid

 Foreclosure auctions are publicly advertised in the local newspaper.
 These live auctions normally require substantial cash and quick closings.

-The competitive and emotional nature of these events can sometimes cause real estate investors to bid up and overpay for property.
+The competitive and emotional nature of these events can sometimes cause real estate investors to bid up and overpay for REO property.
 It is wisest to conduct your due diligence in advance, determine your highest viable number before you walk in the door, and stick to it.

-Other types of auctions happen in blind sealed bidding, or are online auctions.
+Other types of auctions happen in blind sealed bidding or are online auctions.